If you analyse data in Excel then you’ll love Power BI Desktop.

 As you type, Power BI presents you with meaningful queries.
 Complete your question and a chart or table will be displayed that best shows the data:

 Of course, to get more complex analysis you can create formulas and make the most of the powerful DAX language – but this way of just typing what you want is a great way to get started.

 New Power BI training course at Happy starting in the autumn

-If you’d like to learn more about Power BI, book a place on our one-day Introduction to Power BI Desktop intensive course on 17th January.
+If you’d like to learn more about Power BI, read our course page on Introduction to Power BI.
 On this one-day fast-paced course you will learn how to connect Power BI Desktop to different data sources and create a relational model, and will create visual reports which include interactive charts and maps.
 View the course website for more information or call our team on 020 7375 7300 for details and availability of our group courses.